yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cfiledialog-class.md

 ### <a name="parameters"></a>Parametry
  *dwIDCtl*
- Identyfikator formantu kontenera można dodać elementu.
+ Identyfikator kontrolki kontenera do dodania pozycji.

  *dwIDItem*
  Identyfikator elementu.